Understanding the Eviction Process

 When Are Eviction Papers Filed?

-What Is The Tenant Eviction Time Frame?
+What Is The Resident Eviction Time Frame?

 The time frame varies by state.
-In North Carolina, hearings typically occur in the first week of the following month, and tenants have ten days post-hearing to act.
+In North Carolina, hearings typically occur in the first week of the following month, and residents have ten days post-hearing to act.
 In South Carolina, a non-response within ten days post notification grants possession to the owner.

 How Much Does the Eviction Cost?

 Costs vary by county.
 Mecklenburg County charges $181 plus additional fees, and York County charges $80.
 Writ of Possession filing and lock changing incur additional costs.
-Tenants bear the costs related to eviction and belongings retrieval.
+Residents bear the costs related to eviction and belongings retrieval.

 Will I Recoup The Money Owed?

 Security deposits will be applied to outstanding balances.
-The remaining balances will be billed to the tenant, and unpaid accounts will be referred to a collection agency.
+The remaining balances will be billed to the resident, and unpaid accounts will be referred to a collection agency.
 Collection agency fees are deducted from the amounts collected.

 What If The Collection Agency Cannot Collect The Debt?

-Eviction FAQ For Tenants
+Eviction FAQ For Residents

 When Are Eviction Papers Filed?